FirelyTeam/firely-docs/firelyserver/facade/setup.rst

   Although we take care to try and avoid breaking changes, please be prepared to retest and update your plugins when you choose to update Firely Server.

-Create your own server
-^^^^^^^^^^^^^^^^^^^^^^

-In this setup you:

-- create a new ASP.NET Core Web Application
-- include Firely Server NuGet packages
-- set up the necessary Firely Server services (usually a subset of the services that Firely Server uses)
-- implement your own repository backend

-This also allows you to include the Firely Server plugins into a web application of your own that may offer more interfaces than just the FHIR RESTful API.